gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 ...
 ```

-### Check APIM gateway is running
+### Check APIM Gateway is running

-You can test that APIM gateway is running by sending an HTTP request to port `8082` on `localhost`:
+You can test that APIM Gateway is running by sending an HTTP request to port `8082` on `localhost`:

 ```sh
 curl -X GET http://localhost:8082/